Day 1: Harrison to Munising, Michigan

 This section contains affiliate links.
 If you click on a link we may receive a commission at no cost to you.

-None of the places we stopped had a wide variety of options but we found good choices.
+Neither of the places we stopped had a wide variety of options but we found good choices.

 The Terrace Motel is an inexpensive locally run motel that meets the necessities.
 Clean, comfortable, and functional.
 Walking distance to downtown.